Backfilling open-cast quarries: a technical challenge met

 Soil traceability, guaranteeing quality at every stage

 Soil traceability is at the heart of ECT’s excavated soil recovery process.
 Upstream, each excavation site is validated by a Declaration of Prior Acceptance.
-On arrival on site, a strict procedure is followed.
-Here, trucks head for one of two entrances, Cormeilles-en-Parisis Nord or Cormeilles-en-Parisis Sud, where Carla Tarantino and Amina El Moutaouakile greet drivers with professionalism.
+Upon arrival on site, a strict procedure is followed.
+Here, trucks head for one of two entrances, Cormeilles-en-Parisis Nord or Cormeilles-en-Parisis Sud, where Carla Tarantino and Amina El Moutaouakile welcome drivers with professionalism.
 They check transport orders and the Declaration of Prior Acceptance (DAP) for the site.
-They ensure and validate that the load has been passed under camera and that drivers have complied with safety instructions, in particular the wearing of Personal Protective Equipment (PPE).
+They ensure and validate that the load has passed under camera and that drivers comply with safety instructions, in particular the wearing of Personal Protective Equipment (PPE).

 Poste de réception Cormeilles-en-Parisis